How to save during price spikes

 While buying power at wholesale prices is a cheaper way to get energy over the year, be aware that the wholesale market can be significantly more expensive for short periods of time.

-A price spike occurs when the wholesale price climbs above $3/kWh - up to a maximum cap of ~$19 / kWh including GST, or up to ~$21 / kWh in SA.
-These occur each year and are typically caused by coal and gas power plants charging extremely high prices for energy when demand on the grid exceeds supply.
+A price spike occurs when the wholesale price climbs up to a maximum cap of ~$19 / kWh including GST, or up to ~$21 / kWh in SA.
+These occur for just a few hours each year, usually in January, and are typically caused by coal and gas power plants charging extremely high prices for energy when demand on the grid exceeds supply.
 For example, there is a higher likelihood of price spikes occurring in the early evening on very hot days, because this is when everyone gets home from work and runs their air conditioners.
+It’s also worth noting that price spikes are less common in NSW and QLD because these regions have more dispatchable supply.
+More on that later.

 All energy companies pay this higher wholesale price for the power they sell to their customers during price spikes - but most of them simply charge you higher rates year-round to cover their costs on the assumption that you'll use heaps of expensive and dirty power during these times.
 This means that with most traditional energy companies, you can still end up paying for price spikes even if you reduce your usage when they happen.